CyrilShaji/Machine-Learning-Projects/README.md

 ## Data
 The dataset includes e-commerce transactions with features like platform, brand, category, and payment type.
- Tran_Browsing_Data – Contains the transaction and browsing history of the customer o	Customer ID – Unique Identifier of the Customer o	order_id - # of orders placed by the customer o	DELIVERD - # of orders delivered o	p_platform – Platform preferred by the customer for purchase o	p_brand – Preferred brand of the customer o	p_category - Preferred category of the customer o	p_pay_type – Preferred payment type o	brand_name – Preferred brand based on Browsing history
+-	Customer ID – Unique Identifier of the Customer
+-	order_id - # of orders placed by the customer
+-	DELIVERD - # of orders delivered
+-	p_platform – Platform preferred by the customer for purchase
+-	p_brand – Preferred brand of the customer
+-	p_category - Preferred category of the customer
+-	p_pay_type – Preferred payment type
+-	brand_name – Preferred brand based on Browsing history

 ## Results